jeffChan1993/laravel-city-challenge/README.md

 - X is the person's name
 - fetch the full address and street of a house when providing a person's name

-## You can test the api via command Line / PHPUnit OR website , link will be equal to your localhost , For exmaple http://127.0.0.1:8000/
+## You can test the api via Postman/ PHPUnit OR localhost website

 ## Verson Document